apptects/flutter_itunes/README.md

 ## Getting Started

-This project is meant to learn about Flutter and how easy it is to create cross-platform apps.
+This project is meant to learn about Flutter and to show how easy it is to create cross-platform apps.

 Resources:
 - [Flutter SDK](https://flutter.dev)